-- Sam is a professor who is very interested in helping students who would otherwise fall through the cracks.
-He had a very challenging but rewarding semester working with Carl, who displays some classic signs affiliated with Asperger's Syndrome.
-To lessen the adjustment period, Sam wants to tell his peers in the department about his diagnosis of Carl in order to shorten this adjustment period for future courses. - Is this a good idea?
+- Sam is a staff member who is very interested in helping students who would otherwise fall through the cracks. - He helped Carl, who displays some classic signs affiliated with the autism spectrum, with concerns expressed by other students about Carl's unusual behavior. - Sam wants to tell others in Student Affairs about his diagnosis of Carl in order to help Carl avoid future issues. - Sam comes to talk to you about his idea.
+How do you Respond?